Ibrahim-Ehab/IE-Plotify/README.md

 ```
 The tests will be executed, and the results will be displayed in the terminal.
 ## Code Organization and Documentation
-The code is organized into multiple files and directories to maintain modularity and readability.
+The code is organized into multiple files to maintain modularity and readability.
 Here's an overview of the code structure:

 - `plotify.py`: Contains the main entry point of the program.
 - `function_plotter.py`: Implements the GUI and handles user interactions.